 Use the Search & Categories API

-Note that both Search & Categories are built on the same technical foundation and use the same API and product data.
+Both Search and Categories are built on the same technical foundation and use the same API and product data.
 For simplicity, we will just refer to Search API in the following documentation.

 Playground and API reference

-Use Search API Playground to try out search queries and browse API reference.
+Use the Search API Playground to try out search queries and browse API reference.

 It provides: